< Back to Resources

 1. Regular preventative maintenance

-Start with a priority-driven plan that stresses regular case cleaning, mister system maintenance, and other critical maintenance tasks for boosting the efficiency of equipment that keeps products fresh.
+Start with a priority-driven plan with preventive maintenance checklists that stresses regular case cleaning, mister system maintenance, and other critical maintenance tasks for boosting the efficiency of equipment that keeps products fresh.
 In particular, facilities managers increasingly recognize the importance of regular case cleaning, which involves:

 • Cleaning condenser coils and evaporators